-A money market fund, on the other hand, is a more complex mutual fund type investment that buys all kinds of cash equivalent assets.
+A money market fund, on the other hand, is a more complex mutual fund investment that buys all kinds of cash equivalent assets.
 These are typically not FDIC insured and thus not a good place to invest your down payment money.

 Always ask your banker whether or not your money market account is FDIC insured.
 If it is, then it should be a safe place to park your down payment savings.
-If it's not, then don't even think about it.
+If it's not, then keep looking.

 U.S. Savings Bonds

-If you are more than a year away from needing your down payment money, they provide significant benefits, because investors are guaranteed to never lose money.
+If you are more than a year away from needing your down payment money, though, these bonds offer significant benefits, because investors are guaranteed never to lose principal.
 That level of protection is vital when dealing with money that you need, such as down payment cash for real estate.